scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

     +----------+----------+----------+----------+----------+----------+----------+----------+----------+----------+----------+

-These baseline models aim to present capability of audio feature generation algorithms in extracting meaningful numeric patterns from the audio data.
+These models aim to present capability of audio feature generation algorithms in extracting meaningful numeric patterns from the audio data.
 One can train their own classifiers using similar features and different machine learning backend for researching and exploring improvements.